parit2015/Machine-Learning/MachineLearning/README.md

 ## Usage
 Programs are mainly written using *python's numpy*, *math* and other related libraries.

-Programs are *named in such a way", to give *intuitive understanding* about the used techniques.
+Programs are *named in such a way*, to give *intuitive understanding* about the used techniques.
 Additionally, *README*  file is supplied for any specific set of commands.

 ## Conclusion
 Since, programs are written specifically for basic understanding of concepts and techniques, hence are not claimed for any performance benchmarking exercises.